lbke/astrojspatterns/demoes/display-html-text/README.md

 Sometimes you want to pass elements to other components.
-This is particularly useful for creating reusable UI (user interface) components, for instance a "BigText" component that display an text with a very big font size.
+This is particularly useful for creating reusable UI (user interface) components, for instance a "BigText" component that display a text with a very big font size.

 ```jsx
 /**